Dutch appeals court upholds landmark climate case ruling

 The original June 2015 ruling came in a case brought by the environmental group Urgenda on behalf of 900 Dutch citizens.
 Similar cases are now underway in several countries around the world.

-Cheers and applause rang around the packed courtroom as Hague Appeals Court Presiding Judge Marie-Anne Tan-de Sonnaville rejected the government’s appeal.
-The court said the government is under a legal obligation to take measures to protect its citizens against dangerous climate change.
+Cheers and applause rang out around the packed courtroom as Hague Appeals Court Presiding Judge Marie-Anne Tan-de Sonnaville rejected the government’s appeal.

 The ruling came a day after the Nobel Prize-winning Intergovernmental Panel on Climate Change issued an urgent report saying that preventing even just an extra single degree of heat in Earth’s climate could make a life-or-death difference in the next few decades for multitudes of people and ecosystems.